mrhhyu/tensorflow_fedora/README.md

 I have struggled for one week to install TensorFlow GPU on Fedora 33; I have tried different possible ways including different versions of nvidia drivers, CUDA, docker images, and even [nvidia TensorFlow images](https://docs.nvidia.com/deeplearning/frameworks/tensorflow-release-notes/overview.html#overview).

 Finally, I built and installed **TensorFlow 2.5** on **Fedora 33** with **kernel 5.9.16** as follows, it works as a clock.
 Hope, this guide could be helpful for you as well.
 I have collected this  information from different sources (*“TensorFlow Install Source” page in the TensorFlow official website could be a nice source*).
-Note that you need *roor privilege* only for steps 1 to 8.
+Note that you need *root privilege* only for steps 1 to 8.

 1. Install compatible **nvidia driver supported CUDA 11.1** by following [here](https://www.if-not-true-then-false.com/2015/fedora-nvidia-guide/)